trptcolin/parade/README.md

 ### The Good

-* Modular Design
+* Modular Design for Parsers and Renderers

-    > The work here is the initial teasing out concepts and classes form the original implementation that left most of the logic within the core Sinatra application object.
+    > Removed most of the file and directory parsing from the core server file.
+Also the various renderers that perform work on slides were extracted giving home to be able to enable, disable, and eventually add more.

+* Feature Modularity

+    > _Live ruby code evaluation_, _pdf_ support, and the _preshow_ features
+      are all contained in modules that are included in the server.
+Making it easier to disable an eventually gem or disable or enable.

 * Github Flavored Markdown